anyahaseyo/wad2-project/README.md

 Each member should contribute 2–3 sentences on their learning and project experience.

 > **Example Template:**
-> - *Alice:* Learned to build reusable Vue components and manage state effectively.
+> - *Anya:* Learned how to build responsiven websites and backend integration along with game features and working with animations
+> - *Joash:* Gained experience connecting frontend and backend APIs.
+> - *Ethan:* Improved UI/UX design workflow and collaboration using Figma.
+> - *Darren:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.
-> - *Ben:* Gained experience connecting frontend and backend APIs.
+> - *Sandra:* Gained experience connecting frontend and backend APIs.
-> - *Chloe:* Improved UI/UX design workflow and collaboration using Figma.
+> - *Venice:* Improved UI/UX design workflow and collaboration using Figma.
-> - *David:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.
+> - *Joe:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.

 As a team, reflect on:
 - Key takeaways from working with real-world frameworks